-Internet of things platforms and solutions & services provided by the key players, such as - AT&T, Inc. have been offering solutions such as deployment services, vehicle solutions, integrated solutions, smart cities, and others.
-Cisco Systems, Inc. provides solutions, such as network connectivity, data control and exchange, connectivity management, edge computing.
+IoT platforms and solutions & services provided by the players, such as AT&T, Inc., have been offering solutions such as deployment services, vehicle solutions, integrated solutions, smart cities, and others.
+Cisco Systems, Inc. provides network connectivity, data control and exchange, connectivity management, and edge computing.
 Siemens AG provides industrial edge, digital twin, and others solutions.

 As a result, the technology is expected to open up new revenue streams, drive business efficiencies, facilitate new business models, and improve the way existing services are delivered across many different sectors.
 For instance,

-- In July 2021, Oracle Japan and Mishima City in Japan agreed to collaborate on several smart city initiatives.
-These projects are expected to assist local businesses and communities by utilizing digital technology to address a variety of major societal challenges.
+- In July 2021, Oracle Japan and the Mishima City in Japan allied to work on several smart city initiatives.
+Such projects are projected to aid local communities and businesses by employing digital technology to address various societal challenges.

 Increased Utilization of Internet of Things to Combat Coronavirus Creates New Opportunities for Market

-The pandemic had forced governments, businesses, and people to reconsider their objectives, perspectives on socioeconomic problems, and methods of operation.
-While the world was battling with the novel coronavirus outbreak in 2020, healthcare officials were working diligently.
+The pandemic has forced governments, businesses, and people to reconsider their objectives, perspectives on socioeconomic problems, and methods of operation.
+While the world was battling the novel coronavirus outbreak in 2020, healthcare officials worked diligently.
 The aim was to deliver proper services to keep citizens from being exposed and cure those infected.

-Similar to the healthcare area, the internet of things presents a significant opportunity to improve quality of life, with the possibility of having a far-reaching impact across society, particularly during the COVID-19’s new normal.
-The pandemic has prompted organizations and governments to rethink their objectives and actions.
-On the other hand, these adjustments are proving to be a driver for innovation and technology.
+Like healthcare, the Internet of Things market presents a significant opportunity to improve the quality of life, with the possibility of having a far-reaching impact across society, particularly during COVID-19's new normal.
+The pandemic prompted organizations and governments to rethink their objectives and actions.
+On the other hand, these adjustments prove to be a driver for innovation and technology.
 For instance,

-- Singapore’s government announced a 30% increase in digitalization investment, from USD 2.7 billion in 2019 to USD 3.5 billion in 2020, to strengthen the economy and assist firms in recovering from COVID-19.
+- Singapore's government declared a 30% increase in digital transformation investment, from USD 2.7 billion in 2019 to USD 3.5 billion in 2020, to reinforce the economy and assist organizations in recovering from COVID-19 pandemic.

-Blockchain Technologies to Shape the Future of Internet of Things
+Blockchain Technologies to Shape the Future of the IoT

-- In freight transportation applications, moving freight is a complicated process involving many parties with varying priorities.
+- Moving freight is a complicated process involving many parties with varying priorities in freight transportation applications.
 An IoT-enabled blockchain can record the arrival times, the status of shipping containers, temperatures, and position, when in a movable state.

-- Similarly, in the component tracking and compliance application, IoT data kept in shared blockchain ledgers allows all parties to track component provenance throughout the product life cycle.
+- Similarly, in the component tracking and compliance application, the Internet of Things data kept in shared blockchain ledgers allows all parties to track component provenance throughout the product life cycle.

-Thus, blockchain could help improve the scalability and security concerns associated with connected technology.
+Thus, blockchain could help improve connected technology's scalability and security concerns.

 Rising Smart City Initiatives to Bolster Growth of Market

-With increasing population and urbanization, many countries across the world are initiating smart city projects and adopting smart city solutions to manage the resources.
-Connected devices, including sensors, smart light, smart meter, among others, help in improving the functions and efficiency of infrastructure and related services.
+With increasing population and urbanization, many countries worldwide are initiating smart city projects and adopting smart city solutions to manage resources.
+Connected devices, including sensors, smart lights, and smart meters, help improve the functions and efficiency of infrastructure and related services.

-The rising number of smart homes and buildings, smart infrastructures, smart manufacturing and Industry 4.0 projects are expected to create a huge transformation in business areas, thereby accelerating the market growth.
+The rising number of Industry 4.0, smart homes and buildings, smart manufacturing, and smart infrastructure projects are expected to create a huge transformation in business areas, thereby accelerating the internet of things (IoT) market growth.
 For instance,

-- According to July 2021 White & Case LLP report, Saudi Arabia is constructing four major smart cities, NEOM, Qiddiya, the Red Sea Project, and Amaala, each with multibillion-dollar building contracts.
-According to revealed designs, the biggest of these developments is NEOM, a planned USD 500 billion megacities that would include a zero-carbon hyper-connected city.
+- According to White & Case LLP July 2021 report, Saudi Arabia is developing four smart cities, the Red Sea Project, Qiddiya, Amaala, and NEOM respectively with multibillion-dollar building agreements.
+The largest of these developments is NEOM, USD 500 billion smartcities that would be a hyper-connected zero-carbon city.

-Additionally, smart city solutions, such as smart utility meters, smart grids, smart air quality controllers, smart waste management, and smart transportation are being increasingly adopted by consumers, thereby increasing the market potential of connected devices worldwide.
+Additionally, smart city solutions, such as smart transportation, smart utility meters, smart waste management, smart air quality controllers, and smart grids are being adopted by consumers, thereby elevating the market potential of connected devices worldwide.